arangodb/python-arango/docs/client.rst

 Getting Started
 ---------------

-Here is an example showing how **python-arango** client can be used:
+Here is an example showing how a **python-arango** client can be initialized and used:

 .. code-block:: python